officialrajdeepsingh/mantine-ui-nextjs/README.md

 pnpm dev
 ```

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+[Read the full article](https://medium.com/frontendweb/how-to-use-the-mantine-library-with-the-nextjs-13-ecd4c5f961a4)